Skip to main content

 If a tax bill could put your housing at risk this month

-• Call your county treasurer today and ask for your balance, delinquency date, and whether a payment or redemption option still exists.
-Use the Colorado property tax map or your county website.
+• Call your county treasurer today.
+Ask for your current balance, the delinquency date, late interest, and whether you can still pay the second half by June 15 if you used the half-payment option.
+Use the Colorado property tax map to find your county office.

 Start with the right office, not the right keyword

 Do this first: match your problem to the office that controls it.
-This saves a lot of missed deadlines.
+This saves time and helps you avoid missed deadlines.

 What you need Best office to contact first Why